sieve-data/tubegraph/content/⁨cleoabram⁩/challenges_of_online_voting.md

 ---
-title: challenges of online voting
+title: Challenges of online voting
 videoId: LrHaXyv8eO0
 ---

 From: [[⁨cleoabram⁩]] <br/>

-Online voting, while offering the potential for increased voter turnout and convenience, presents a complex array of challenges that are both technical and political <a class="yt-timestamp" data-t="00:00:44">[00:00:44]</a>.
-The stakes are incredibly high, involving the security of democratic processes in well-armed countries <a class="yt-timestamp" data-t="00:03:20">[00:03:20]</a>.
-Cybersecurity experts, including Dr. Joe Kiniry and Dr. Josh Benaloh, highlight that many problems remain unsolved <a class="yt-timestamp" data-t="00:04:05">[00:04:05]</a>.
+The year 2024 is considered an "ultimate election year," with countries representing half the world's population holding votes for their leaders.
+This presents a significant test of democracy, requiring millions of polling places and billions of ballots [00:00:07].
+However, voting is not always easy; people may need to travel long distances, wait in long lines, or take time off work [00:00:17].
+This raises the question of why online voting isn't more widely adopted [00:00:31].
+The answer is controversial, complicated, and involves high stakes [00:00:39].

 ## Current Landscape of Online Voting

-While not widespread for general elections, online voting has limited applications:
-*   **Astronauts**: Since 1997, US astronauts have been able to vote from space, a tradition that continues <a class="yt-timestamp" data-t="00:01:20">[00:01:20]</a>.
-*   **Military and Overseas Citizens**: Approximately 300,000 Americans voted online in 2020 through options provided for military and overseas citizens <a class="yt-timestamp" data-t="00:01:39">[00:01:39]</a>.
-These methods often involve emailing or faxing ballots, which cybersecurity experts deem unsuitable for a whole country <a class="yt-timestamp" data-t="00:03:36">[00:03:36]</a>.
-*   **Global Perspectives**: Various countries allow online voting to different degrees, though it's mostly for people with special circumstances <a class="yt-timestamp" data-t="00:01:49">[00:01:49]</a>.
+While not widespread, online voting has surprising origins.
+In 1997, Texas implemented an online voting option for an astronaut to cast their ballot from the Mir Space Station [00:01:16].
+This tradition continues, with American astronauts on the International Space Station (ISS) planning to vote this way [00:01:31].
+Currently, several U.S. states offer [[online_voting_technologies_and_solutions | online voting options]] for military and overseas citizens, with approximately 300,000 Americans voting online in 2020 [00:01:39].
+Around the world, various countries have options for online voting to differing degrees, though it's mostly available for people with special circumstances, not the general public [00:01:49].

+In most parts of the world, voting still involves traditional methods.
+In India, people go to polling stations and use electronic machines, with election officials marking fingers with ink to prevent fraud [00:01:57].
+In Gambia, voters place marbles into colored drums [00:02:09].
+In the United States, voters typically mark a paper ballot which is then counted by an optical scan ballot counter, similar to a Scantron test [00:02:18].
+The physical paper ballot is retained as a backup for audits or recounts [00:02:29].

+## The High Stakes of Online Voting

+The biggest aspiration for online voting is to increase voter turnout and make participation in democracies easier [00:02:58].
+However, the stakes are extremely high, as it involves critical national security.
+As one expert noted, "This is [[cybersecurity_concerns_in_online_voting | cybersecurity]] on a whole whole other level" [00:03:16].
+Current methods used by select online voters in the U.S., such as emailing or faxing ballots, are explicitly not recommended for a whole country due to [[cybersecurity_concerns_in_online_voting | cybersecurity concerns]] [00:03:31].

-## Core Challenges
+## Key Challenges

-Experts identify four primary challenges to widespread online voting:
+[[cybersecurity_concerns_in_online_voting | Cybersecurity experts]] Dr. Joe Kiniry and Dr. Josh Benaloh identify four fundamental [[challenges_of_online_voting | challenges to online voting]] [00:04:05]:

 ### 1. Credentials
-For online voting, secure digital credentials are required to verify a voter's identity <a class="yt-timestamp" data-t="00:04:13">[00:04:13]</a>.
-*   **Estonia's Model**: Estonia has addressed this by issuing electronic ID cards to all citizens, which are used for various services, including online voting since the early 2000s <a class="yt-timestamp" data-t="00:04:25">[00:04:25]</a>.
-*   **US Resistance**: In the United States, there is significant historical and [[political and technical barriers to online voting | political resistance]] to the rollout of a national ID system <a class="yt-timestamp" data-t="00:04:41">[00:04:41]</a>.
-While Social Security numbers exist, their use as a foundational step towards a national ID is deemed a "no go" from a [[political and technical barriers to online voting | political standpoint]] <a class="yt-timestamp" data-t="00:05:03">[00:05:03]</a>.
+Online voting necessitates some form of digital credentials [00:04:13]. [[case_studies_and_examples_of_online_voting | Estonia]] serves as a model, where every citizen possesses an electronic ID card used for various services, including online voting since the early 2000s [00:04:25].
+In Europe, national ID cards are common, but in the U.S., there has been strong political resistance to implementing a national ID system [00:04:35].
+While Social Security numbers exist, their expansion into a national ID system is a "no go" from a political standpoint [00:04:49].

 ### 2. Coercion
-Maintaining the secrecy of the ballot is crucial to prevent vote selling, buying, and manipulation <a class="yt-timestamp" data-t="00:05:28">[00:05:28]</a>.
-Online voting makes this difficult:
-*   **Lack of Polling Place Control**: Unlike a polling place where a voter casts their ballot in secret, an online voter using a phone with facial ID could easily hand the device to another person to cast their vote <a class="yt-timestamp" data-t="00:05:13">[00:05:13]</a>.
-*   **Receipts**: Online voting could allow for a "receipt" of how one voted, which could be used to prove to someone (e.g., an employer offering money) that they voted a certain way <a class="yt-timestamp" data-t="00:05:32">[00:05:32]</a>.
-*   **Estonia's Solution**: Estonia combats coercion by allowing voters to recast their vote multiple times online, with only the last recorded vote being counted <a class="yt-timestamp" data-t="00:05:42">[00:05:42]</a>.
-This contrasts with online banking, where transactions must be transparent and verifiable by both the user and the bank <a class="yt-timestamp" data-t="00:05:57">[00:05:57]</a>.
+A significant challenge is preventing coercion, where a voter could be forced or bribed to vote a certain way [00:05:13].
+Unlike physical polling places, an online voter could hand their device to someone else after logging in, compromising the secret ballot [00:05:18].
+This could lead to vote selling and manipulation [00:05:37]. [[case_studies_and_examples_of_online_voting | Estonia]] addresses this by allowing voters to recast their vote multiple times online, with only the last recorded vote being counted, thereby mitigating the risk of forced votes [00:05:42].
+This differs from online banking, where transactions are part of a public ledger and are not secret [00:05:57].

 ### 3. Client Malware
-A major [[security concerns in online voting | security concern]] is the vulnerability of individual voter devices to malware <a class="yt-timestamp" data-t="00:06:14">[00:06:14]</a>.
-*   **Expanded Attack Surface**: When voting online, every voter's device becomes part of the election's infrastructure, vastly increasing the "attack surface" for hackers <a class="yt-timestamp" data-t="00:07:26">[00:07:26]</a>.
-*   **Vote Flipping**: The primary concern is malware secretly flipping a vote (e.g., a vote for candidate A being recorded as a vote for candidate B) <a class="yt-timestamp" data-t="00:07:49">[00:07:49]</a>.
+When voting moves online, every voter's device becomes part of the election's infrastructure, vastly increasing the "attack surface" for hackers [00:07:26].
+The primary concern here is "vote flipping," where malware on a voter's phone could change a vote without their knowledge [00:07:49].
+Unlike online banking or encrypted messaging, the critical difference in voting is the ability to confirm that actions have been done properly, which is difficult due to the requirement of a secret ballot [00:08:16].

-*   **Confirmation Difficulty**: Unlike online banking where transactions are confirmable, the secret ballot nature of voting makes confirming that a vote was properly cast very difficult <a class="yt-timestamp" data-t="00:08:16">[00:08:16]</a>.
-*   **Benaloh Challenge**: Dr. Josh Benaloh invented a cryptographic method that allows voters to check if their encrypted vote was correctly generated without revealing how they voted <a class="yt-timestamp" data-t="00:08:35">[00:08:35]</a>.
-If a small percentage of voters perform this check, it can statistically detect significant vote flipping across an election <a class="yt-timestamp" data-t="00:09:50">[00:09:50]</a>.
-*   **New Problem**: However, if discovering a problem on a voter's device could call an election into question, it creates an incentive for malicious actors to intentionally infect their phones with malware to disrupt elections <a class="yt-timestamp" data-t="00:10:18">[00:10:18]</a>.
+Dr. Josh Benaloh developed a method, the "Benaloh challenge," that allows voters to statistically verify the system's integrity [00:08:35].
+Through a process of choosing to either submit an encrypted vote or check if it was correctly encrypted, voters can repeatedly test the system [00:08:52].
+This process mathematically proves the system is working, and if even 1% of voters perform a check in a large election, statistical likelihood suggests that vote flipping would be caught [00:09:46].
+However, if finding a problem on a voter's phone could overturn an election, it creates an incentive for malicious actors to intentionally infect their phones with malware to disrupt results [00:10:18].

 ### 4. Denial of Service (DoS) Attacks
-Beyond vote flipping, a critical [[security concerns in online voting | cybersecurity risk]] is a denial of service attack <a class="yt-timestamp" data-t="00:10:39">[00:10:39]</a>.
-*   **Overloading Systems**: DoS attacks aim to overload a system with fake traffic, causing websites to crash, load improperly, or even creating internet outages <a class="yt-timestamp" data-t="00:10:49">[00:10:49]</a>.
-*   **Impact on Turnout**: Even a slowdown for a few hours could be catastrophic, as factors like weather are known to influence voter turnout.
-A DoS attack could create "online weather" in specific areas to suppress votes <a class="yt-timestamp" data-t="00:10:59">[00:10:59]</a>.
-*   **Adversarial Capabilities**: Nations intent on influencing elections possess "unbounded amounts of hackers, computers, networks, and cash," posing a severe threat to the integrity and accessibility of an online voting system <a class="yt-timestamp" data-t="00:11:26">[00:11:26]</a>.
-This is a problem of [[the role of cybersecurity in voting | cybersecurity]] at a national level <a class="yt-timestamp" data-t="00:03:26">[00:03:26]</a>.

-## Broader Implications

-The challenges extend beyond technology to encompass issues of public trust, which is not solely a technological problem <a class="yt-timestamp" data-t="00:11:38">[00:11:38]</a>.
-While progress is being made, many problems remain unsolved, and the path to a fully secure and trustworthy online voting system is arduous <a class="yt-timestamp" data-t="00:12:00">[00:12:00]</a>.
+Beyond vote flipping, a major [[cybersecurity_concerns_in_online_voting | cybersecurity risk]] is a denial of service attack, which aims to overload a system with fake traffic, causing websites to crash or leading to internet outages [00:10:49].
+Even a slowdown for a few hours could be catastrophic [00:11:00].
+This is akin to creating "online weather" in specific areas to influence voter turnout, as physical weather is known to affect it [00:11:04].
+Adversaries are "extremely talented" and possess "unbounded amounts of hackers, computers, networks and cash" [00:11:26], making such attacks a serious threat by nations seeking to influence elections [00:11:33].

+## Public Trust and the Future

+A significant non-technological challenge is maintaining public trust in voting processes [00:11:39].
+While progress is being made in [[online_voting_technologies_and_solutions | online voting technologies and solutions]], many problems remain unsolved [00:12:00].
+Despite the difficulties, the potential for online voting to work in the future is considered "huge if true" [00:12:13].
+However, regardless of the technology, the importance of casting a human voice in democracy remains paramount [00:12:19].